conormkelly/gorm-fiber-demo/README.md

 It may be helpful to add these commands as functions in `~/.bash_profile`.

-## Issues
+## Todo

-- Refactor package structure to improve testing / deduplication
+- Look into validation frameworks
+- Swagger integration?
+- Add setup functions to unit tests for update and delete